 Homosexuality is basically heterophobia, a deeply negative attitude towards heterosexuality at a very personal level.
-It is an acquired state of mind, with which you were not born.
-Its roots lie in childhood, and it has been a companion for so long.
+It is an acquired state of mind with which you were not born.
+Its roots lie in childhood and it has been a companion for so long.
 But not from birth.
-Just like arachnophobia (an irrational and strong fear of spiders) is not something you were born with, neither can heterophobia be considered a genetic condition.
-You have a deeply ingrained negative attitude towards intimacy with the opposite sex, and usually also with those who apparently indulge in it.
-One doesn’t wear it one’s sleeve, but deep down inside there is a fear, repulsion and resistance.
+You have a deeply ingrained negative attitude towards intimacy with the opposite sex and usually also with those who indulge in it.
+One doesn’t wear it one’s sleeve, but deep down inside there is fear, repulsion and resistance.

 As we will demonstrate in this series, it is ultimately an avoidance, a denial and an uncomfortable feeling that you experience with the entire outside world.
 We hope to demonstrate that it also affects exploring your own innate heterosexual potential.
 Let us look into a nagging and very private conflict that many try NOT to sense.

 What is going on in a triadic-narcissistic family?
 And why is this important?
 In his book, Shame and Attachment Loss, Dr. Joseph Nicolosi describes a “triadic–narcissistic” pattern in the families of many homosexual men.

 “The family model that produces a homosexual son has, in our view, typically failed to validate the boy’s masculine individuation during the formative phase of gender identification.
 There is a particular family pattern that we often find in the histories of SSA men.
 This pattern unifies two models that disrupt gender individuation: the classic triadic family, and the narcissistic family.
 Together, they form what I term the triadic-narcissistic family”.